 Consultations provide you with an opportunity to decide if you feel comfortable with me handling your case.
 During the consultation we will discuss your situation in detail and, in particular: how I believe your case should be handled; the estimated time frame for completion; how you will be kept informed about the status of the matter; and, the cost of your legal fees.
 The fee for the consultation is not a retainer or a deposit on a retainer.

-I charge $300 cash or email transfer (H.S.T. included) for a consultation (The limited number of banking transactions I conduct does not justify the expense of a debit /credit machine and I do not accept cheques for consultations).
-The fee for the consultation is payable at the start of the consultation so if you are paying by etransfer it should be sent several days in advance to ensure it is received.
+I charge $300 (H.S.T. included) for a consultation.
+That is payable by e-transfer 48 hours in advance or with cash at the start of the consultation (The limited number of banking transactions I conduct does not justify the expense of a debit /credit machine and I do not accept cheques for consultations).